conda/conda-dot-org/CONTRIBUTING.md

 You can then use a code editor of your choice (such as [VSCode][vscode-download], [SublimeText][sublimetext-download], or [Atom][atom-download]) to make changes to the files.

+As you're working, you can view your changes locally using the instructions in the [Setting up a local version of the site](#setting-up-a-local-version-of-the-site) section.

 Once you have made the necessary edits, you can commit these edits by running the following commands.
 Here, we assume that I have added a new file called "article.md" to the repository: